 Asia & The Pacific

-Episcopal Relief & Development is supporting partners in Asia and the Pacific as they respond to the COVID-19 Pandemic.
+Episcopal Relief & Development is supporting partners in Asia and the Pacific as they respond to the COVID-19 pandemic.

 The Church of the Province of Myanmar, in partnership with Episcopal Relief & Development, established a COVID Response Committee.
 The Church mobilized COVID-19 health messaging and awareness resources from the Ministry of Health and disseminated information through all eight diocesan networks.
 Church staff then coordinated with regional government departments to identify vulnerable households in order to provide material support such as basic food, sanitation and hygiene supplies.

-Fellowship of Middle East Evangelical Churches (FMEEC) is supporting vulnerable and displaced families in Syria by distributing critically needed hygiene and educational kits to help prevent the spread of the COVID-19 virus.
+Fellowship of Middle East Evangelical Churches (FMEEC) supported vulnerable and displaced families in Syria by distributing critically needed hygiene and educational kits to help prevent the spread of the COVID-19 virus.
 By mobilizing their existing network of church and community-based partners, FMEEC provided soap, sanitizers and cleaning supplies and a leaflet with information on how to reduce the spread of the coronavirus to communities in Damascus, Aleppo, As-Sweida, Homs, Lattakia and Tartous.

 The Episcopal Diocese of Cyprus and the Gulf, with Episcopal Relief & Development’s support, provided personal protective equipment for the medical staff and patients at the Ras Morbat Eye Clinic.
 Yemen has been particularly impacted by the COVID-19 pandemic as the healthcare system was already limited due to the ongoing humanitarian crisis and civil war.
 This provision of PPE, such as masks and gloves, and disinfectant enabled the clinic to continue providing care for vulnerable and displaced communities while helping reduce the spread of the coronavirus.